Causal inference with dyadic data in randomized experiments: Introduction

-Several previous proposals are closely related to our work. \cite{DAmour2019causal} considered causal inference with dyadic data where the treatment is implemented on the dyad level.
-However, we primarily focus on the conventional randomized experiment setting where the treatment is assigned at the unit level. \cite{Bajari2023} considered dyadic outcomes in a bipartite setting, particularly in bipartite marketplaces, and designed a novel multiple randomization experimental design for buyer-seller pairs.
-They primarily focused on the dyadic outcomes defined on two populations, e.g., user-seller pairs.
-In the setting we consider, dyadic outcomes are defined within the same population, e.g., user-user pairs. \cite{weng2024experimental} investigated experimental design problems in one-sided matching platforms such as those in the online gaming industry and anonymous social networks by constructing a stochastic market model. \cite{shi2024asymptotic} established a central limit theorem for dyadic assignment procedures and developed hypothesis testing methods for correlation coefficients of dyadic outcomes.
+In contrast to the vast literature on causal inference with unit-level outcomes and dyadic data analysis, the research on causal inference with dyadic data is relatively sparse. \citet{DAmour2019causal} considered dyadic outcomes when treatment is assigned at the dyadic level, while we focus on the more common setting in which treatment is assigned at the unit-level. \citet{bajari2023} considered dyadic outcomes in a bipartite marketplace, where dyads connect two distinct populations (e.g., buyers and sellers) and proposed a multiple-randomization design tailored to that structure; we instead consider dyads within a single population, such as user-to-user pairs. \citet{weng2024experimental} studied experimental design problems on one-sided matching platforms by constructing a stochastic market model. \citet{shi2024asymptotic} established a central limit theorem for the quadratic assignment procedure and developed associated tests for correlations of dyadic outcomes.